braintreedev/sample-17-braintree-subscription-node/README.md

+This repo is on a path to archive due to no interaction, checkout our other resources in github.com/paypal.

 # Using the Braintree API in Node to process a subscription payment

 This is an example of the Braintree API using the official Node SDK in Express to set up a subscription.